arminbiere/cadical/contrib/craigtracer.md

 Attach / detach the `CraigTracer` to the CaDiCaL solver via the `connect_proof_tracer` and `disconnect_proof_tracer` methods.
 The tracer requires antecedents.
 Therefore it has to be attached with `true` as second argument.
-The partial Craig interpolant construcion has to be configured before any clauses are added to the solver.
+The partial Craig interpolant construction has to be configured before any clauses are added to the solver.

 ```cpp